FAQs (Frequently Asked Questions)

 Where will I sit?

 Unless you already have a good idea of your vocal range when you come to your first practice, the Music Director will usually put you in the baritone section which for most men is the natural range for singing, especially if you have not sung for a while.
 You will then sit with your section, next to the buddy that the Music Director has assigned to you.
-After a few weeks, the Music Director will consult you and decide where your vocal range will be most comfortable - which might be a bass, tenor, or it could remain as a baritone.
+After a few weeks, the Music Director will consult you and decide where your vocal range will be most comfortable - which might be a bass, tenor 1 or 2, or it could remain as a baritone.
 You will then sit with your assigned section, next to your induction buddy.
-Potential recruits and new members are usually sat in the front row of their section so the Music Director can ensure that they are receiving the support they require.
+Potential recruits and new members are usually sat in the front row of their section so the Music Director can ensure that they are receiving any support needed.

 Will I be expected to perform in concerts straight away?